 The current Policy was fully consulted upon prior to its implementation (Chapter 1, Paragraph 22 of the Policy).

-For the purpose of these proposed amendments the trade will be consulted with at the next North Tyneside Hackney Carriage and Private Hire Licensing Forum.
-A further consultation in the form of a internet survey will last for six weeks.
+For the purpose of this proposed amendment the trade will be consulted with at the next North Tyneside Hackney Carriage and Private Hire Licensing Forum.
+A further consultation in the form of an internet survey will last for six weeks